nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - team can decide to use provided material as is or adjust it for their use
 ---
 ### Retrospectives used for reflection
-- make sure patterns and templates are living artifacts and reflect many valid viewpoints
+- record lessonss learned, evaluate where we are and see if pattern language needs adjusting
-- maintenance of pattern language could be done at existing CoP, see [Bird of Feather §5](https://sites.google.com/a/scrumplop.org/published-patterns/product-organization-pattern-language/birds-of-a-feather)
+- steering of pattern language maintenance could be done at existing CoP, see [Bird of Feather §5](https://sites.google.com/a/scrumplop.org/published-patterns/product-organization-pattern-language/birds-of-a-feather)
 ---
 ### Further reading & sources
 - [Scrum patterns website](http://scrumbook.org/)